This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I believe ancient grains, organic grains, and grains that are traditionally prepared (using methods that our ancestors practiced for thousands of years to help make grains more digestible, like sourdough) can be a beautiful part of a real food lifestyle.
 I also know that some people can not tolerate gluten.

-I start today’s recipe chat this way (which is all about almond flour, a naturally gluten-free flour, and an incredible almond flour banana bread), because in our day and age gluten is oftentimes villainized.
+I start today’s recipe chat this way (which is all about the BEST banana bread that’s made with almond flour), because in our day and age gluten is oftentimes villainized.

 When it comes to the subject of gluten, I believe we need to take a step back and ask more in depth questions about how we consume gluten.
 We need to look at the fact that our entire diet now revolves around heavily processed and manipulated grains (which includes spraying grains with glyphosate), the type of grain we consume and how that grain is prepared, the lack of variety and seasonality in our modern diet, the fact that we no longer consume fermented foods as our ancestors once did (listen to this podcast episode for information about fermented foods), and mega amounts of stress which wreak havoc on the body and gut.